tonymonaghan0/Andralert/README.md

 # Andralert
-Android intruder alarm that will ring or text another phone if an alert triggered.
+Android intruder alarm that will ring or text another phone if an alert is triggered.